Penetration Testing Cost

 Fact: Penetration testing tools and approach are factors for the price of a penetration test, but those factors do not preclude publishing that pricing.

-Fact: The companies suggesting otherwise are also expecting you to trust them with your most sensitive data.
+The companies suggesting otherwise are also expecting you to trust them with your most sensitive data.

 - Companies that offer published pricing should clearly state what it is that they are offering, like we do.